Toshiba–Kongsberg scandal: The Incident

-Exposed
+Discovery and immediate aftermath

-At the end of 1986, the U.S. federal government learned of this transaction from an informant at Wako Trading, an employee called Kumagai Doku.
+At the end of 1986, the U.S. federal government learned of this transaction from an informant at Wako Trading, an employee called Hitori Kumagai.
 The Pentagon conducted an investigation and concluded that the contract had contributed to the recent rapid improvement in the quietness of the Soviet Union Navy's nuclear-powered attack submarines.
 It subsequently notified the Japanese government through Atsuyuki Sasa, Director of the Cabinet Security Office, in a report in March 1987, the first report on the incident.

 On the 19th, the Pentagon issued a statement that the U.S. government had learned that Japanese machine tooling, used to make screws for submarines, had been sent to the Soviet Union and that this was suspected of violating CoCom regulations.
 It announced that the Japanese government had been requested to conduct an investigation.
 According to sources familiar with the matter, the machine tool in question was believed to be a product of Toshiba Machine, a 50% subsidiary of Toshiba.

 The tooling was believed to be a type of milling machine used to make propeller blades for ships, a general-purpose technical product that can be diverted to military technology.
 The Soviet Union was said to be using it to develop and manufacture new blades to reduce the screw noise of submarines.

 It continued to state that it was not clear when and how the Soviet Union had acquired the equipment.
 However, the US government pointed out that Norwegian weapons maker Kongsberg had also provided similar machine tooling.
 Using these acquisitions, the Soviet Union reduced screw noise, which is a clue to detect, identify, and track submarines.
 The reduction could make it difficult for the U.S. Navy to track Soviet submarines, according to the Pentagon.

 For this reason, the US government requested the Japanese and Norwegian governments to investigate the circumstances under which these machines had been exported.
 It called for "appropriate action" to be taken based on the international understanding of CoCom and their respective domestic laws if violations of CoCom were revealed.

-After that, in June, former Minister of International Trade and Industry, Tamura, who was sent to the United States by Japan's Prime Minister Yasuhiro Nakasone, formally apologized to US Secretary of Defense Casper Weinberger.